 Sanders raised $46.5 million in February, while rival Warren took in $29 million

-Democratic presidential front-runner Bernie Sanders raised $45 million in February, his campaign said on Sunday, and will launch new television ad buys in nine states with primaries later this month, after Super Tuesday's contests.
+Democratic U.S. presidential front-runner Bernie Sanders raised $45 million in February, his campaign said on Sunday, and will launch new television ad buys in nine states with primaries later this month after this week's Super Tuesday's contests.
 The announcement came the day after former Vice President Joe Biden scored a decisive victory over Sanders in South Carolina.
-That was the fourth nominating contest in the Democratic race to pick a challenger to Republican President Donald Trump in the Nov.
+That was the fourth nominating contest in the state-by-state Democratic race to pick a challenger to Republican President Donald Trump in the Nov.
 3 election.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)